The Snake River Basin wild salmonids need us to act to remove obstacles (four lower Snake River dams) so they can recover from the brink of extinction

 The commission also re-elected Brad Smith chair and Larry Carpenter vice-chair.

 Thank you for coming to my blog about restoring wild salmon and steelhead in the Snake River Basin.
 At times, I may write something that is either controversial or something you do not agree with (this being America and all).
 In no way, does something I have written that you disagree with make you a victim.
 You are reading my opinion and if you disagree, that's not earth shattering to me.
 I expect that you might disagree.
 Disagreement is not something to be avoided.
 It's how we can learn.
 We learn by making mistakes and by listening to each other and figuring out where there are holes in our worldview.
 And everyone has gigantic gaping holes in their worldviews, including me and you.
 That being said, we continue to destroy our world.
 We need to stop doing that.
 You may argue jobs are important, and you are correct, they are important.
 However, our world and the health of our environment is far more important than some temporary job that your corporate master will take from you the second they see a better bottom line somewhere else.
 Consider that fact as we continue to destroy our world and as you read this blog.
 It ain't about you, yet then again it is about you in that it is about all of us and how we the destroyers of our planet have to wake up and start restoring what we've destroyed.
 Thank you again for reading, I really do hope something you read here is thought provoking.
 I also hope that you will join me in the hope that this will be the generation that saves wild salmon and steelhead in the Snake River Basin rather than the generation that watched as they passed into history.

-Michael Wells is an award winning journalist and photographer living in Idaho.
+Michael Wells lives in Idaho.
 He can be reached at salmonblog AT yahoo DOT com.